ETIAS for South Koreans 2026: Complete Guide

 Use our free Schengen Calculator to plan your days.
 For the full explanation see our 90/180-Day Rule Guide.

-⚠️ EES is already live: Europe’s Entry/Exit System (EES) launched in October 2025.
+⚠️ EES is already live: Europe’s Entry/Exit System (EES) is fully operational across all Schengen borders as of April 2026, though its summer 2026 rollout has faced significant queue issues at major airports, with waits of 2–5 hours at peak times.
 It records every Schengen entry and exit via biometric scan — fingerprints and facial recognition replace passport stamps.
 Overstays are now tracked automatically.

 How Much Does ETIAS Cost in Korean Won?